AdguardTeam/KnowledgeBase/docs/adguard-for-mac/solving-problems/advanced-settings.md

 :::

-## How to reach the Advanced Settings
+## How to reach *Advanced Settings*

 :::caution

-Changing *Low-level settings* can cause problems with the performance of AdGuard, may break the Internet connection or compromise your security and privacy.
-You should only open this section if you are sure of what you are doing or our support team has asked you to do it.
+Changing *Advanced Settings* may cause problems with AdGuard's performance, break the Internet connection, or compromise your security and privacy.
+Make changes to this section only if you are sure of what you are doing or our support team has asked you to do it.

 :::

-To go to *Advanced settings*, click the AdGuard icon in the tray menu → click the gear icon → select *Advanced* → *Advanced settings*.
+To find *Advanced Settings*, open AdGuard, click the gear icon, select *Advanced*, then select *Advanced Settings*.

 ## Advanced Settings